kallaballa/Raspberry-GCJ-4.7.3/README.md

 Raspberry-GCJ-4.7.3
 ===================

-Prebuilt gjc 4.7.3 for the raspberry pi (gnueabi hardfp)
+Prebuilt gcj 4.7.3 for the raspberry pi (gnueabi hardfp)

+A cross compiler toolchain for the raspberry pi with java support!
+Build your java code natively with hard floating point support.